 Family safeguarding model

-The family safeguarding model is a way of keeping families together.
-It's a move towards a more collaborative way of working where we motivate parents to identify the changes needed within their own families, rather than imposing change upon them.
+The family safeguarding model is a way of keeping families together where it is safe to do so.
+This is achieved through a more collaborative way of working where we motivate parents to identify the changes needed within their own families.
+This helps achieve better outcomes for children.

 Family Safeguarding Teams are made up of: